 - 11. Information Technology Violation This includes (a) Failure to Protect Secured Data, including but not limited to obtaining passwords, circumventing account security, monitoring another user's data communications, or attempting to read, copy, change, delete or transmit another's user files or software, to gain unauthorized access to remote computers, or failure to protect data media by securing them immediately after use.
 Any person attaching a computer or network device to West Chester University's network is responsible for the security of the computer system and for any intentional or unintentional activities from or to those network connections.
 The use of any type of wireless network equipment including but not limited to wireless switches and wireless routers on the University network is strictly prohibited.
 Network services and wiring may not be modified or extended by users for any reason; (b) improper use or access to E-mail; (c) violation of Ownership and Use of Computing and Information Technology Facilities and Resources: may include computers, accounts, workstations, peripherals, networks, communication devices, switches, software programs, and systems, as well as related devices and hardware and telecommunications equipment; (d) privately owned devices improperly accessing University resources; (e) violation of applicable state, federal, and international laws, as well as University policies; (f) operating a network-intensive application or a defective computer, which causes network overload.
 Sanction considerations will include limiting or revoking electronic account privileges, suspension, or expulsion on any student or student group found responsible. - 12.
 Solicitation Any violation of the University Commercial Advertising and Sales Policy as set forth in the Ram's Eye View Student Handbook shall be construed as a violation of this section. - 13.
 Gambling Any form of gambling is prohibited unless a license has been secured and approval to solicit has been granted by the appropriate University office.
 Gambling consists of a consideration or fee for the chance to win a prize, the winner of which is determined by chance. - 14.
-Disruptive Conduct This includes (a) engaging in conduct that is disorderly, unnecessarily disturbs others, and/or is disruptive to the normal practices, processes, and functions of the University, institution, business, or local municipality; (b) engaging in conduct that is retaliatory; (c) engaging in conduct that constitutes unlawful discrimination based on another person's race, color, sex, sexual orientation, gender identity, religion, creed, age, national or ethnic origin, citizenship, veteran status, disability or any other legally protected class reason-
+Disruptive Conduct This includes (a) engaging in conduct that is disorderly, unnecessarily disturbs others, and/or is disruptive to the normal practices, processes, and functions of the University, institution, business, or local municipality; (b) engaging in conduct that constitutes unlawful discrimination based on another person's race, color, sex, sexual orientation, gender identity, religion, creed, age, national or ethnic origin, citizenship, veteran status, disability or any other legally protected class reasonable belief that places a student in imminent harm; or (c) engaging in a course of conduct directed at a person that serves no legitimate purpose and seriously alarms, annoys, or intimidates that person.